Review-First Programming

 Food critics who can't cook at Michelin level.
 Editors who don't write novels.
 Casting directors who can't act.

-This isn't new.
+This phenomenon isn't new.
 "Real Programmers Don't Use Pascal" (1983) mocked structured programming as "quiche eating."
 Every abstraction faced resistance from people who valued control over leverage.

-The developers adapting fastest aren't the ones who generate the most code.
+Review-first programming isn't a decline.
+It's specialization.
+And the developers adapting fastest aren't the ones who generate the most code.
 They're the ones who know what not to build.

 The Cognitive Architecture